 (a) each cat kept on the premises to which the permit relates shall comply with the requirements of the Act;

-(b) each cat shall be contained on the premises unless under the effective control of a person;

-(c) the permit holder will provide adequate space for the exercise of the cats;
+(b) the permit holder will provide adequate space for the exercise of the cats;

-(d) the premises shall be maintained in good order and in a clean and sanitary condition;
+(c) the premises shall be maintained in good order and in a clean and sanitary condition;

-(e) persons undertaking the breeding of cats are to keep records of purchases/transfer of kittens for two years (including details of the buyer’s name, address and the microchip number);
+(d) persons undertaking the breeding of cats are to keep records of purchases/transfer of kittens for two years (including details of the buyer’s name, address and the microchip number);

-(f) premises may be inspected by the local government; and
+(e) premises may be inspected by the local government; and

-(g) such further conditions as the local government considers appropriate, including but not limited to the maximum number of cats permitted to be kept at the premises.
+(f) such further conditions as the local government considers appropriate, including but not limited to the maximum number of cats permitted to be kept at the premises.

 (2) The holder of a permit issued by the local government pursuant to clause 2.3(2) shall comply with all conditions specified by the local government in relation to such permit.